 For the purposes of public intoxication, you are “intoxicated” when you are a danger to either yourself or others.
 In addition, police officers will usually video DWI suspects, and as a person in possession of a driver’s license, you have conditionally pre-agreed to take either a breath or blood test upon request after your arrest for DWI.
 This is the definition of implied consent, which we have discussed before.

 Compared to Public Intoxication in Texas, there is no such agreement or taping procedure.

 In addition to the differences in definition, the punishments for DWI and public intoxication vary quite a bit.

-Specifically, PI is in the lowest category for criminal offenses; it is a Class C misdemeanor which carries with it the possibility of a fine up to $500 – no incarceration may be assessed upon conviction for this type of misdemeanor.
+Specifically, Public Intoxication is included in the lowest category for criminal offenses.
+It is a Class C misdemeanor, which carries the possibility of up to a $500 dine — no incarceration may be assessed upon conviction of this type of misdemeanor alone.

 Sec.
 49.02.
 PUBLIC INTOXICATION. (a) A person commits an offense if the person appears in a public place while intoxicated to the degree that the person may endanger the person or another.

 (a-1) For the purposes of this section, a premises licensed or permitted under the Alcoholic Beverage Code is a public place.